evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

   * $h = 3166.7 \cdot \sin(35^\circ) \approx 3166.7 \cdot 0.5736 \approx 1816.3\text{ m}$
 * **Step 4: Calculate total height from the ground**
   * Total Height = $1816.3\text{ m} + 2\text{ m} = \mathbf{1818.3\text{ m}}$
+## 2026-July-21 - How to Use the Law of Cosines in Trigonometry (Precalculus - Trigonometry 33) :